peri-source/peri/docs/optimization.rst

 save time by using a less accurate model -- for instance, you could use an ILM of lower order to create less parameters to fit, or a less accurate PSF to decrease the execution time for one model generation.
-You can find some of these inexact PSFs in ``peri.comp.psfs``, along with a description of how well they work in the paper's Supplemental Information.
+You can find some of these inexact PSFs in :mod:`peri.comp.psfs`, along with a description of how well they work in the paper's Supplemental Information.

 Inventing a new algorithm for fitting in high-dimensional spaces